 It was inherent in a student’s life that he or she wear their uniforms proudly.
 At Ezequiel A. Chávez Elementary School, we had two uniforms.
 There was a Monday uniform consisting of a starched white cotton blouse with a sailor collar that trimmed with a double border of red ribbon, tucked neatly into a matching white pleated skirt.
 With a red cardigan and a broad red satin bow at the neck topping the ensemble, we looked pretty snappy.

 We wore a different uniform for the rest of the week.
-Along with the same red sweater, we wore a white blouse with a Peter Pan collar, again tied at the neck with a red bow, over a grey flannel pleated skirt.
-I remember my mother hand washing (few people had washing machines in those days) and ironing our uniforms on Saturdays.
+Along with the same red sweater, we wore a white blouse with a Peter Pan collar, again tied at the neck with a red grosgrain bow, over a grey herringbone pleated flannel skirt.
+I remember my mother hand washed (few people had washing machines in those days) and ironed our uniforms on Saturdays.
 For three children with all those different pieces, it was a lengthy process.

 Before the close of assembly, we did some basic exercises, touching our toes and jumping jacks, all in unison.
 Then we practiced following instructions, with Mrs. Rangel calling out, “hands in front, hands behind your back, turn right, turn left, ” and so on, until we were dismissed to follow our teachers to class in single file.